sodium-friends/docs/docs/signing.md

 ``` js
 sodium.crypto_sign_seed_keypair(publicKey, secretKey, seed)
 ```
-Create a new keypair based on a `seed`.
+Creates a new keypair based on a `seed`.
 * `publicKey` should be a `buffer` of length `crypto_sign_PUBLICKEYBYTES`
 * `secretKey` should be a `buffer` of length `crypto_sign_SECRETKEYBYTES`
 * `seed` should be a `buffer` of length `crypto_sign_SEEDBYTES`